markjoshwel/reixi/README.md

 reixi is licenced under the GNU Affero General Public Licence v3.0 or later.
 for more information, please refer to [LICENCE.md](LICENCE.md), or the [GNU website](https://www.gnu.org/licenses/agpl.html).

-if you run reixi or a modified version of it, you **must** provide the source code to the users of the bot.
-this is a requirement of the Affero General Public Licence licence.
+if you run reixi or a modified version of it, you **must** provide the source code to the users of the bot, this is a requirement of the GNU AGPL.